DigitalPublishingToolkit/platform-2-platform/readme.md

 - `-H "content-type: application/json"`, send a JSON Header
 - `-d '{
-    "article_title": "The New Euro-Citizen",
+    "article_slug": "the-new-euro-citizen",
     "article_publisher": "online-open",
     "article_id": 839,
     "tokens": {
       "title": true,
       "author": true,
       "tags": true,
       "body": true
       }
-  }'` with a data object containing `article_title`, `article_id` and `tokens` type; the data for these three fields can be retrieved from the text-processed data saved in the database, as well as when running the server from the JSON Rest API, by browsing to a publisher page and pick an article from the (eg `http://127.0.0.1:5000/api/articles/amateur-cities`).
+  }'` with a data object containing `article_slug`, `article_publisher`, `article_id` and `tokens` type; the data for these three fields can be retrieved from the text-processed data saved in the database, as well as when running the server from the JSON Rest API (browse to a publisher page and pick an article eg `http://127.0.0.1:5000/api/articles/amateur-cities`).

 This call will return an array list of articles, containing all the matches found by the suggestion algorithm.